 support for chronic conditions such as asthma, diabetes and tuberculosis

 A dedicated team of psychologists assists with issues such as anxiety, depression, addiction, family problems, and relationship and sexuality issues.
 Sexually transmitted infections (STIs), pregnancy, contraception, pap smears and emergency contraception are also dealt with.

-The majority of sexual assaults are perpetrated by people we know.
+The majority of sexual assaults are committed by people we know.
 Sexual assault is a crime and should ideally be reported to the police.

 If you are sexually assaulted, get yourself to a safe space and speak to somebody that you trust.
 You are able to request a female Campus Protection Service (CPS) officer to assist.
 It is very important that you seek medical attention, so that you can get prophylactic treatment for HIV/AIDS and any other necessary medical assistance.

 The Disability Service ensures that students and staff with disabilities are able to access all that the university has to offer, including:

 disabled parking spaces

 assistive technologies and furniture

 appropriately formatted academic material